 PETG, also known as polyethylene terephthalate glycol, is a clear copolymer and thermoplastic with excellent durability, chemical resistance, and moldability.
-It’s a more profound variation of PET (Polyethylene terephthalate) with low-molding temperatures making it easy to mold, heat-bent, vacuum-formed into various shapes.
+It’s a more profound variation of PET (Polyethylene terephthalate) with low-molding temperatures making it easy to mold, heat-bent, and vacuum-formed into various shapes.

 Low-molding temperature also makes PETG highly compatible with applications requiring deep cuts, die cuts, and precise molding.

 It also has good bonding properties with solvents or adhesives.
 The handy properties make PET plastic suitable for manufacturing techniques like bending, drilling, thermoforming, die-cutting, 3D printing, routing, and other heat-forming fabricating methods.

 How is PETG Made?